 The Center for Earth and Environmental Science (CEES) is conducting a bird window strike survey to determine the frequency of window strikes on the IUPUI campus (with an emphasis on the periods of peak migration in April/May and September/October).
 The survey is being done as part of the Center's environmental stewardship (Service Learning) program, but all members of the IUPUI community are welcome to join.

-Volunteers choose a day of the week and time convenient to them: morning (7am-11am) and evening (3pm-7pm) shifts are available, and volunteers can walk their route at any time during the 4-hour shift window.
+Volunteers choose a day of the week and time convenient to them: morning, midday, and evening shifts are available; volunteers can walk their route at any time during a 2-hour shift window.

 Volunteers are encouraged to work in teams of two (birding buddies) so that when dead birds are found, one member of the team can record data, while the other person (wearing appropriate PPE) handles the bird.
 Volunteers will use the smart phone apps Seek and Merlin to identify birds, and birds will be photographed and collected to verify identification.
 (Assessing the accuracy of these apps is a secondary purpose of the project.)